David Bridie: Life and career

 During 1998 he recorded a soundtrack album, In a Savage Land (November 1999), for a feature film of the same name, which was set and partly filmed on PNG's Trobriand Islands.
 He had collaborated with Musicians from the Trobriand Islands.
 His score received widespread critical acclaim, Andrew L. Urban of Urban Cinefile praised the film's "unity of vision", in using "a wide palette of extraordinary music and sound."
 His work achieved multiple awards, Best Original Score at the 1999 AFI Awards, Best Music Score from the Film Critics Circle of Australia, and Best Original Soundtrack Album at the 2000 ARIA Awards.
 Upon reflection Bridie explained to Paris Pompor of FilmInk in 2017 why it was one of his favourite projects, "[it] allowed me to soak in the Trobriand Islands' culture and stay in a beach shack for eight weeks recording anything that moved and learning about a fascinating part of the world.
-It was dark, cultural and layered and challenging and I had free reign."
+It was dark, cultural and layered and challenging and I had free rein."

 His first solo studio album, Act of Free Choice, appeared in May 2000, and "was greeted with critical praise."
 The album's title refers to the Indonesian Act of Free Choice (1969), which was supported by a plebiscite on the incorporation of Western New Guinea into Indonesia.
 Bridie's Act of Free Choice reached the top 40 on the ARIA Albums Chart.
 Evan Cater of AllMusic rated it at three-out-of-five stars and explained, "[he] finds new layers in his well-established gift for moody atmospherics" although "his breathy tenor can be slightly grating", while "his real strength lies in a compositional adventurousness."
-PopMatters' Imran Khan determined, "[he] created a new world of sound to explore, one that would define him as an artist as well as create a sonic visual that would allow the listener to enter that world and immerse himself in the emotional experience created from the album’s imagined realities."
+PopMatters' Imran Khan determined, "[he] created a new world of sound to explore, one that would define him as an artist as well as create a sonic visual that would allow the listener to enter that world and immerse himself in the emotional experience created from the album's imagined realities."
 In 2019 he received the Don Banks Music Award.

+Personal life

+Bridie is a father of two daughters, is divorced, and lived in the inner North suburbs of Melbourne (Northcote >2009 and Ballantyne St., Thornbury, 2009-2020) for much of his adult life.
+In 2020 he moved to an off-grid property close to the Otway National Park on Victoria's Shipwreck Coast.
+David was diagnosed with ADHD as a 10 year old and has since had adult diagnosis of Autism/ADHD.

+He travels widely.
+His first trip overseas was to Papua New Guinea in 1986, encouraged to do so by a filmmaker, Mark Worth.
+He still makes extended trips to Rabaul, Papua New Guinea where his friendship with musician George Telek began and where his band recorded an album.
+He speaks Tok Pisin and had gone through Tubuan initiation rites at the invitation of the community.
+This is documented in a 2023 film, Abebe-Butterfly Song directed by Rosie Jones, which includes extensive archival footage of Bridie and Telek.